Women in the Communist Party of Spain: Milicianas

 The end of the Civil War, and the victory of fascist forces, saw the return of traditional gender roles to Spain.
 This included the unacceptability of women serving in combat roles in the military.
 After the war, many milicianas faced difficulties.
 This included the general population being subjected to a propaganda war that ridiculed their involvement in the conflict.
 At the same time, the new government sought them out to put them in prison or torture them.
 Many fighters were also illiterate, and found this to be restrict later activities.
 This was coupled with restrictions placed on some when in exile in France that limited their opportunities.
 For those who remained politically active, they had to deal with open sexism in the Communist Party and in anarchist circles.

 Some women's veterans of the war never retired.
 They instead continued active violence against the state as part of communist and anarchist cells, using terrorism like tactics.
 This included bombing Guardia Civil positions, robbing banks and attacking offices of Falanage.
-Women involved with this resistance effort included Victoria Pujolar, Adelaida Abarca and Angelita Ramis.
+Women involved with this resistance effort included Victòria Pujolar, Adelaida Abarca Izquierdo and Angelita Ramis.
 These women, and women like them, served as go betweens for exiled leaders in France and those on the ground in Spain.
 They worked with Communist Party leaders to plan attacks.